tnm/shql/README.md

 Operations
 ------------

-Shql operations are allow 'select' operations on multiple tables.
+Shql operations allow `select` operations on multiple tables.
 Table names are read from left to write in select's 'from' section, so the tables should be ordered with the most central tables first.
 In two-table joins, it doesn't matter.
 In three